 Do You Need a Police Report to Prove Fault in a Car Accident?

 Police reports can provide helpful evidence of fault because they are an officer's official account of what happened.
-They can include detailed observations such as the length of skid marks or position of vehicles on the roadway.
+Reports often include detailed observations such as the length of skid marks, the position of vehicles on the roadway, the weather conditions, as well as the time and location of the accident.

-Police reports can also include the officer's opinion of how the accident occurred, and whether a driver was issued a ticket at the accident scene.
-All of these details can be used by insurance companies when determining fault.
+Police reports can also include witness statements, the officer's opinion of how the accident occurred, and whether a driver was issued a ticket at the accident scene.
+All of these details can be used by insurance companies to determine fault.

 Fault has to be determined without a police report in many accident claims.
-Instead, insurance companies gather information and evidence from all parties and any available witnesses.
+When they don't have access to police reports, insurance companies gather information and evidence from all parties and any available witnesses.

-That's why motorists are wise to gather their own evidence after an accident by taking photos and/or video, and getting the contact information of the other drivers and witnesses, in addition to taking other steps to protect their claim.
+That's why motorists are wise to gather their own evidence after an accident by taking photos and/or video, getting copies or photos of identification and insurance documents, and obtaining contact information from other drivers and witnesses, in addition to taking other steps to protect their claim.

-Sometimes, the law assumes fault depending on the type of accident that occurred:
+Sometimes, the law assumes fault based on the type of accident that occurred.
+For example:

 Rear-end accidents: These accidents are almost always the fault of the driver who ran into the back of another vehicle.